 2. Take the Ph.D.
 Qualifying Exam

-The Qualifying Exam is offered once per year, in winter quarter.
-Students planning on taking the Qualifying Exam must register with the ISE Advising Office in mid-November.
+The Qualifying Exam is offered once per year, in spring quarter.
+Students planning on taking the Qualifying Exam must register with the ISE Advising Office in February.
 The Qualifying Exam is administered as a take-home test over one week, followed by an oral presentation.
 The Qualifying Exam must be taken no later than the second time it is offered while in residence.
 A Ph.D. student is allowed to take the qualifying exam at most twice.

 3. Establish a Supervisory Committee

 Establish a Ph.D.
-Supervisory Committee Chair or co-Chairs before the end of Spring quarter after passing the Qualifying Exam.
+Supervisory Committee Chair or co-Chairs before the end of Summer quarter after passing the Qualifying Exam.
 The Chair must be a tenured/tenure-track or Adjunct faculty in ISE.
 If there are co-Chairs, then one must be tenured/tenure-track or Adjunct faculty in ISE.
 A co-Chair must have, at a minimum, an ISE Affiliate appointment at the rank of Assistant, Associate or Full Professor.